mfeldt/AOSAT/docs/analyzers/tvc_analyzer.rst

 Plot captions
 =============

-When called on its own in coronagraphic mode, or on a figure with sufficient available subplot space, ``frg_anaylzer.makeplot()`` will produce two figures like so:
+When called on its own in coronagraphic mode, or on a figure with sufficient available subplot space, :meth:`tvc_anaylzer.makeplot` will produce two figures like so:

 .. image:: tvc.png
   :width: 100%